PydPiper/viks_SoftwareGuide/source/python/builtin_functions.rst

 - Simple Function (NOT A FACTORY example to stage set)

 .. code-block:: python
-    :linenos:

     # the following function is not a "factory" because its state is not internal
     #   meaning, that each instance of a function will carry the same state, see demo below:
     counter = 0 # some global initial state
     def incrementer():
         global counter # allow access to global variable "counter" within the function counter += 1 # increment the "state", but note that counter is linked to a global state return counter

     incro1 = incrementer() # if incrementer was a "factory", incro1 would be called a "Closure" incro2 = incrementer()

     # it doesnt matter that we have 2 instances of the function,
     #   their "state" is linked to a global variable
-    incro1 # note that "incro1" was assigned as a function, therefore calling the function doesnt require another "()"
+    incro1 # incro1 was assigned as a function, therefore calling the function doesnt require another "()"
     >>> 1

     # we would expect that incro2 would also return 1 but their "state" is linked
     incro2
     >>> 2